naotaco/cooker-daemon/README.md

 ### Dependency

+- Redis server and python3-redis
-[MAX31855 driver for Raspberry Pi](https://github.com/Tuckie/max31855) is required to run this code.
+- [MAX31855 driver for Raspberry Pi](https://github.com/Tuckie/max31855) is required to run this code.

 ### Usage